adform/adform-tracking-android-sdk/README.md

 AdformTrackingSdk.setDebugModeEnabled(true);
 ```

+- Add filter 'AdformTrackingSdk' to gather reports only from the library
+- Or 'AdformTrackingExtension' for extensions, such as Adobe extension for tracking sdk

 ## GDPR

 By default Adform Tracking SDK will check CMP settings and use that information.
 More information about this [here](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/Mobile%20In-App%20Consent%20APIs%20v1.0%20Final.md)